MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Experiments

-We compare multimodal and S2-only variants of TerraMind and Copernicus-FM to evaluate the effect of multimodal input data on their performance. \cref{fig:rq3_plot} shows that the models can use the additional modalities to produce better task-specific representations on both the random and geographic test splits.
-While the multimodal version usually outperforms the unimodal one, there are a couple of exceptions in the geographic split of the soil tasks.
-While \cref{fig:rq2} showed that multimodal pretraining tends to lead to better geographic generalization than unimodal pretraining, \cref{fig:rq3_plot} suggests that \emph{finetuning} the same model with multi- rather than unimodal inputs can harm generalization.
+\textbf{Unimodal \vs multimodal input data.} We compare multimodal and S2-only variants of TerraMind, Copernicus-FM, and Galileo to evaluate the effect of multimodal input data on their performance. \cref{fig:rq3_plot} shows that the models can use the additional modalities to produce better task-specific representations on both test splits.
+While the multimodal version usually outperforms the unimodal one (less pronounced for TerraMind), there are exceptions in the geographic split of the soil tasks.
+While \cref{fig:rq2} showed that multimodal pretraining tends to lead to better geographic generalization than unimodal pretraining, \cref{fig:rq3_plot} suggests that \emph{finetuning} the same multimodally pretrained model with multi- rather than unimodal inputs can harm generalization.
 The additional modalities could lead to overfitting to the non-Africa training domain, which is harmful if the modalities undergo domain shifts between non-Africa and Africa.
-This effect appears more strongly for TerraMind than Copernicus-FM, which could be because our Siamese Copernicus-FM simply averages embeddings across modalities, but the fusion is learned in TerraMind.
-This result is consistent with prior work which found that finetuning modality fusion modules could lead to geographic overfitting~\cite{using_multiple_modalities}.
-Furthermore, TerraMind has modality-specific encoders and thus more capacity to fit the training data.
+This effect appears more strongly for TerraMind and Galileo than Copernicus-FM, which could be because our Siamese Copernicus-FM simply averages embeddings across modalities, but the fusion is learned in the other two.
+This behavior has been observed in prior work~\cite{using_multiple_modalities}.
+Furthermore, TerraMind and Galileo have modality-specific encoders and thus more capacity to fit the training data.